How to Get more Views on LinkedIn in 2021

 Then, there is the “suspect” aspect.
 Using pods openly is not very recommended because many people consider this practice as cheating.
 However, getting 500 likes for 4 or 5 comments is a suspicious behavior, evocative of the use of “likes only” pods.

-Your audience will know it, but so will some algorithms.
+Your audience will assume that you are using these kind of pods, but so will some algorithms.
 And the algorithms don’t like it either!
 So they might decide to “punish” you by reducing instead of increasing the views of your post…

 The “comments only” pods